J3lly-Been/action-detection/README.md

-Certainly!
-Here's the complete README file with all relevant information:

----

 # Human Action Detection with YOLOv8 and Roboflow

 This project provides a comprehensive solution for performing human action detection using YOLOv8, a powerful object detection model, integrated with the Roboflow platform for efficient dataset management.
 Human action detection is a vital task in computer vision, with applications ranging from video surveillance to human-computer interaction.